itsnaser/DA2005-INDU/README.md

 • Obs: the solution must work for maps and parameters other than those shown in the examples above.

 • The task should be completed without importing nonstandard libraries (that is, any libraries that must be manually installed).
-Ask the instructor if you are unsure if you can use a specic library.
+Ask the instructor if you are unsure if you can use a specific library.
 Describe all the libraries you use in your project report.

 • You do not need to anticipate all possible situations, for example every case of input data (there are many),